Foxhound Training Enclosure

 1. Be at least 18 years old;

-2. Provide documentation proving their ownership (or lessee status) or the land where the facility is to be located;
+2. Provide documentation proving their ownership (or lessee status) of the land where the facility is to be located, and the acreage meets the requirements of a commercial or non-commercial foxhound training enclosure.

-3. Have their facility inspected by a KDFWR Conservation Officer to receive their required signature on the permit application if compliance is demonstrated;
+3. Have their facility inspected by a KDFWR Game Warden to receive their required signature on the permit application if compliance is demonstrated;

 4. Indicate a legal source for how the wildlife will be obtained on the permit application; and